developer-zebra/developer-zebra-site/src/datawedge/5-0/guide/api/index.md

 ------

 ### SwitchToProfile
-The SwitchToProfile API action can be used to switch to the specified Profile.
+The `SwitchToProfile` API action can be used to switch to the specified Profile, **as long as that profile is not already associated with another application**.

 ####PROFILES RECAP
 DataWedge is based on Profiles and plug-ins.
 A Profile contains information on how DataWedge should behave with different applications.